54yyyu/evoaug-tf_analysis/README.md

 # EvoAug-TF Analysis

 This repository performs the analysis from "   " by Yiyang Yu and Peter K Koo.
-Code in this repository is shared under the ....
-License.
+Code in this repository is shared under the MIT License.
 For additional information, see the [EvoAug-TF repository](https://github.com/54yyyu/evoaug-tf.git) and EvoAug-TF documentation on ...

 #### Install: